 - I had to prematurely end my semester / internship abroad.
 Will that affect my scholarship?

-- Can I still do a language course?
+- Can I still join a language course?

-- Can I still apply for a Deutschlandstipendium?
+- Can I still apply for a Germany Scholarship (Deutschlandstipendium)?

 - Online offers for students